Atomic New Age

 LIGHT | Illusion | Level 6 | ATK 1600 / DEF 2100

-Search effect: Reveal this card in your hand, shuffle it into the Deck, then Special Summon 1 “Hecahands” monster (except “Hecahands Ibel”) from your Deck in Defense Position.
+[2] You can reveal this card in your hand; shuffle this card into the Deck, then Special Summon 1 “Hecahands” monster from your Deck in Defense Position, except “Hecahands Ibtel”.

-Recovery effect: If this card is sent to the GY, target 1 other “Hecahands” monster in your GY and Special Summon it.
+[3] If this card is sent to the GY: You can target 1 “Hecahands” monster in your GY, except “Hecahands Ibtel”; Special Summon it.

 Hecahands Yadel See